Hori7on: 2024: Daytour and Daytour 2

-On July 4, MLD Entertainment announced that the group will debut with a full-length studio album titled Friend-Ship.
-A reality show, titled 100 Days Miracle, documenting the septet's preparations for their debut, premiered on Mnet on July 7.
-Amid their preparations for their debut, the group performed at the 2023 PPOPCON via screencast at the Smart Araneta Coliseum on July 16.

-The group later made its official debut on July 24, with the release of Friend-Ship and its lead single, "Six7een".
-The release of the album was accompanied by a media showcase and a fan showcase held consecutively on the day of the album's release at the Olympic Hall at the Seoul Olympic Park.
-The Philippine Star reported that the music video for "Six7een" surpassed two million views on YouTube within 24 hours.
-The group held their first overseas performance at Kamp Fest, held from on August 19 to 20, at Mexico City, Mexico.
-(Note: On August 16, MLD Entertainment announced that the Mexican Immigration Office notified the agency that Jeromy and Marcus, then both minors, were not allowed to perform in the festival due to age limitations set by Mexican minor labor policies.)
-To further promote the album, the group staged the one-off Voyage To Manila concert on September 9, at the Smart Araneta Coliseum.

-Later that year, Hori7on won the Focus Award for music at the 8th Asia Artist Awards, held at the Philippine Arena on December 14.
-The group, along with Ben&Ben and SB19, were the first Filipino acts to participate in the awards ceremony.

-2024–present: Daytour, Daytour 2, and "Cold"

-On November 22, 2023, MLD confirmed that Hori7on will release a new single in January 2024.
-The group performed at the opening ceremonies of the 2024 Winter Youth Olympics on January 19, 2024.
+The group performed at the opening ceremonies of the 2024 Winter Youth Olympics on January 19, 2024, making history as the first Filipino Act to ever be part of the line up and perform at any Olympic ceremony.
 On February 14, 2024, the agency announced the septet's first single album Daytour.
 The album and its lead single "Lucky" were released on March 2.
 To promote the album, Hori7on embarked on a mall tour across the Philippines in collaboration with SM Supermalls from March 15 to April 13.

 The band released its second single album, Daytour 2, on August 13, which included "Sumayaw Sumunod", a cover of the 1978 song by the Boyfriends.
 In support of Daytour and Daytour 2, the band held their second headlining concert Anchor High on November 3, at the SM Mall of Asia Arena.

+2025–present: "Cold", "Lunod", and departure from MLD and ABS-CBN

 Hori7on released their fifth single "Cold", their first release in over six months, on March 17, 2025.
 On May 26, the band joined the Atin Ito Coalition in their third civilian mission to the West Philippine Sea to perform in a concert as part of a peacekeeping effort that aimed to promote dialogue and cultural exchange.
+On November 21, the band released the digital single "Pahinga", as part of the original soundtrack for the film Rekonek, an entry to the 2025 Metro Manila Film Festival where it was nominated for Best Original Theme Song.

+On February 26, 2026, the group released their sixth single "Lunod".
+In March, National Commission for Culture and the Arts named Hori7on, together with Ben&Ben, Cup of Joe, and TJ Monterde, as the Philippine representatives to the 2026 ASEAN Round Festival in April.
+For the festival, the group collaborated with Kaia and 1st.One for the promotional single "Sulong", which served as the opening song for the event.

+They earned two nominations at the 35th Seoul Music Awards, becoming the first Filipino act to be nominated in the show's history.

+On August 13, the group terminated their exclusive contracts with MLD and ABS-CBN after the former company failed to address their breaches in contractual obligations.
+They announced their departure from the companies on September 4 through their legal counsel and confirmed they will continue as a group in the Philippines as independent artists.